PayG1/Project_3_Battleships/README.md

   The steps for deployment are as follows:
     - Created a new Heroku app.
     - Set the buildpacks to Python and NodeJS in that order.
-    - Linked the Heroku app to the repository.
+    - Linked the Heroku app to the repository by going to: deploy > selecting the github method
+        > coonecting the app > deloying the main branch.
     - Clicked on Deploy.

 ## Credit